microsoft/pai/docs/upgrade.md

 Simple the upgrade include the below steps:

-- Upgrade PAI services config(Migrate and push to cluster)
+- Upgrade PAI services config(Maybe: paictl.py config upgrade ...)
-- Stop the PAI services
+- Stop the PAI services (paictl.py service stop ...)
-- Start the PAI services
+- Start the PAI services (paictl.py service start ...)

-## Implementation
+## Implementation (PAI Services)

-TODO.
-Uncompatiable upgrade may need additional effort.
-For example, may need to destroy old cluster using the tools in old release and manually migrate configurations.
+1. All service config should be forward-compatible, we can always upgrade the config first.
+2. Simplely stop all the old services and start the new services with the latest config.
+3. OPTIONAL.
+Uncompatiable upgrade may need some adhoc steps.

+There are some assumptions for services, discuss it later.